dst80/nordic/README.md

 But The use of colours is not based on the definitions, but rather corresponds to personal taste.

 Some of the Visual Studio windows cannot be color adjusted.
 Therefore, these windows do not look like they belong together.

+If you find an issue with this theme, please contact me so that we can improve the theme together, because the color definition of Nord is just awesome.